 The operation of such a learning platform is fraught with challenges under normal circumstances, and the pandemic has made it significantly more difficult.
 As for how the journalists working for community-oriented radio stations in Eastern Africa are affected by the pandemic, we have learned that the rising COVID-19 infection rates in their respective countries has curtailed their ability to carry out field reporting.
 As regards the pandemic’s overall impact on radio journalism, it includes the stations’ failure to broadcast programmes due to various lockdown measures, and reductions in advertising sales and revenue as businesses have been hit hard.

 Despite this, however, the stations have seen an increase in demand for airtime with their audiences seeking information on infections in their locality and the ways to prevent them.
 There has also been demand for information on issues such as domestic violence, the pandemic’s impact on agriculture, home schooling and local e-learning.
-This increase in airtime demand helps boost the stations’ ratings, enabling them to attract potential advertisements and sponsorships.
+This increase in airtime demand can help boost the stations’ ratings.

 Know your Audience – Improve your Radio combines, in a participatory manner, online and offline training elements in the form of easy-to-use and modifiable learning modules with tools and templates, physical on-site visits by mentors allocated to each station, peer-based learning, etc. The programme’s key capacity-building objectives are 1) to help radio managers and producers learn more about their listeners and the effectiveness of their station in achieving its goals; 2) to enable radio managers and producers to determine their share of listenership (measure audience/listener figures) in a competitive media sphere, and 3) to enable each station to start building its own knowledge base on the basis of audience research, which is necessary to attract funding and advertising.